Van Dijk Signs New Liverpool Contract - UrduPoint

 "It's a proud feeling, it's a feeling of joy.
 It's just incredible.
 The journey I've had so far in my career, to be able to extend it with another two years at this club is amazing and I'm so happy."

-The imposing centre-back, 33, had been linked with a move to Paris Saint-Germain but said his heart had been set on staying at Liverpool.
+The imposing centre-back had been linked with a move to Paris Saint-Germain but said his heart was set on Liverpool.

 "It was always Liverpool," he said.
 "That was the case.
 It was always in my head, it was always the plan and it was always Liverpool.